es2mac/DrillAI/Ideas.md

 ## Possible next steps

+- Detached tasks unstructured concurrency with bot play

+- Command-line program to play through 100-line games
+    - Then start collecting data

 - Document GameState
 - Document DigEnvironment

 - More concrete types for where I'm using tuples to pass information around

-- Command-line program to play through 100-line games
-    - Then start collecting data

 ## The BCTS bot